IBS, otherwise known as irritable bowel syndrome, affects at least 13.2 million people in the UK.

 Kimchi is a Korean alternative to Sauerkraut which has gained popularity in the West in recent years.

-It’s also fermented cabbage but contains added chilli powder, onion, garlic, red pepper powder and ginger so it’s even more tasty.
+It’s also fermented cabbage but contains added chilli powder, onion, garlic, red pepper powder and ginger so it’s even more flavoursome.

-Traditionally it’s also made with fish stock, but vegetarian alternatives are now available.
+Traditionally it’s made with fish stock, but vegetarian alternatives are now available.